 - (1) The initial sales fee provided above is based on the unit price on the Inception Date.
 Because the initial sales fee equals the difference between the maximum sales fee and the sum of the remaining deferred sales fee and the creation and development fee ("C&D Fee") (as described below), the percentage and dollar amount of the initial sales fee will vary as the unit price varies and after deferred charges begin.
-Despite the variability of the initial sales fee, each investor is obligated to pay the entire applicable maximum sales fee. - The deferred sales fee is fixed at \$0.245 per unit and is deducted in monthly installments of \$0.0817 per unit on the last business day of May and June 2007 and \$0.0816 on the last business day of July 2007.
-The percentage provided is based on a \$10 unit as of the Inception Date and the percentage amount will vary over time. - (3) The C&D Fee compensates the sponsor for creating and developing your trust.
-The actual C&D Fee is \$0.05 per unit and is paid to the sponsor at the close of the initial offering period which is expected to be approximately three to six months from the Inception Date.
+Despite the variability of the initial sales fee, each investor is obligated to pay the entire applicable maximum sales fee. - (2) The deferred sales fee is fixed at \$0.245 per unit and is deducted in monthly installments of \$0.0817 per unit on the last business day of April 2008 and May 2008 and \$0.0816 on the last business day of June 2008.
+The percentage provided is based on a \$10 unit as of the Inception Date and the percentage amount will vary over time. - The C&D Fee compensates the sponsor for creating and developing your trust.
+The actual C&D Fee is \$0.05 per unit and is paid to the sponsor at the close of the initial offering period which is expected to be approximately three months from the Inception Date.
 The percentages provided are based on a \$10 unit as of the Inception Date and the percentage amount will vary over time.
-If the unit price exceeds \$10.00 per unit, the C&D Fee will be less than 0.50%; if the unit price is less than \$10.00 per unit, the C&D Fee will exceed 0.50%.
-However, in no event will the maximum sales fee exceed 4.45% of a unitholder's initial investment. - (4) Organization costs include the Portfolio Consulting fee paid to Delta Global for its selection of the trust's portfolio. - (5) Based on 100 units with a \$10.00 per unit Public Offering Price as of the Inception Date. - (6) Other operating expenses include a licensing fee paid by the trust to Delta Global, but do not include brokerage cost and other transactional fees.
+If the unit price exceeds \$10.00 per unit, the C&D Fee will be less than 0.50% of the Public Offering Price; if the unit price is less than \$10.00 per unit, the C&D Fee will exceed 0.50% of the Public Offering Price.
+However, in no event will the maximum sales fee exceed 3.95% of a unitholder's initial investment. - (4) Organization costs include the portfolio consulting fee paid to Delta Global for its selection of the trust's portfolio. - (5) Based on 100 units with a \$10.00 per unit Public Offering Price as of the Inception Date. - (6) Other operating expenses include a licensing fee paid by the trust to Delta Global, but do not include brokerage costs and other transactional fees.